What to Eat Before and After Donating Blood

 • Organs: Liver

-Non-heme iron (plant-based sources)
+Non-heme Iron (plant-based sources)

 • Leafy greens: broccoli, chard, collards, kale, spinach, sweet potatoes